caltechlibrary/newt/README.md

 > OK, a little more context

 Back in the day whether we were writing in PHP, Python or Perl we were creating middleware.
 Even Drupal and WordPress are really middleware.
 Middleware sits between a data source (e.g. a database) and the web server (e.g. Apache 2, NGINX).
-It might be run inside Apache 2 or proxied loke with NGINX.
+It might be run inside Apache 2 or proxied like with NGINX.
 It's still middleware.

 A big key to simplification is narrowing the focus of our middleware.
 When our middleware has to implement everything it becomes very complex.
 Look at Drupal and WordPress.
 They implement data modeling, data management, user accounts, access management, data transformation.
 What if middleware was narrowly focus?
 Conceptually simpler?
 Did one or two things really well?.
 The approach starts to sound familiar.
 It is the old Unix philosophy of writing a single tool that does one thing really well and can be chained together to form a data processing pipeline.
 If you step back and look at the web today that is what happening.
 A catalog system imports data from trusted sources.
 Creating a repository record might start by pulling in data from CrossRef or ORCID.
 What if doing that was as easy as using Unix pipes?
 I think it can using a little YAML notation.